Peter A. Peyser

-Peter A. Peyser (September 7, 1921 – October 9, 2014) was a United States representative from New York, serving from 1971 to 1977 as a Republican and from 1979 to 1983 as a Democrat.
+peter a.peyser(September 7, 1921 – October 9, 2014) was a United States representative from New York, serving from 1971 to 1977 as a Republican and from 1979 to 1983 as a Democrat.

 Political career

 Peyser's political career began in 1962 when he ran for Mayor of Irvington, New York.
 A community of 5,000 people, Irvington was governed by a part-time Board of Trustees and Mayor.
 The Mayor was paid $100 a month for his efforts.

+Campaigns for Congress

 In 1969, Peyser announced a dark-horse candidacy for Congress as a Republican.
 At the time of his announcement, the incumbent Congressman from the area was Richard L. Ottinger, a popular Democrat.
 Later in 1969, Ottinger announced his candidacy for the U.S. Senate, seeking to oust Republican Sen. Charles Goodell, who had been appointed by Governor Nelson Rockefeller to fill Robert F. Kennedy's seat after the latter's assassination in 1968.
 After Ottinger's announcement, three other Republicans, all with higher public profiles than Peyser, joined the race for the GOP nomination.

 Peyser won the June primary and went on to win the general election against William Dretzin.
 Peyser's slogan was "Nixon Picks Him."

 For the 1972 election, the district was redrawn because of the 1970 census.
 Now labeled the 23rd, it was 1/3 the northern Bronx, 1/3 the City of Yonkers, and 1/3 suburban communities along the Hudson River.
 That year, while Nixon carried the district comfortably, Peyser eked out a 1,200 vote margin over former Rep. Richard L. Ottinger who sought to return to Congress after his defeat for the Senate in 1970.